Claude Monet For Kids

 Claude Monet was the founder of the impressionist movement.
 The impressionist movement was all about capturing movement and changing light and color.

-He did this in his paintings, and was less concerned about the paintings actually looked real.
+He did this in his paintings, and was less concerned about the paintings actually looking real.

 He wanted to paint how humans look upon a scene, rather than what is actually there.
 How interesting is that?